jensimmons/jensimmons.com/pages/home.md

 <section>
 Hi.
 I’m Jen Simmons.

-I’m a Designer and Developer Advocate at Mozilla and a member of the CSS Working Group.
+I’m a web evangelist at Apple.
+Before that, I was a Web Designer and Developer Advocate at Mozilla.
 I'm especially interested in the coming revolution in [graphic design on the web](https://labs.jensimmons.com/).

 I [speak at conferences](https://talks.jensimmons.com) and [make videos](http://youtube.com/layoutland).
 From 2011–2015, I was the host and executive producer of [The Web Ahead](http://thewebahead.net).